 Resources: People & skills

-The engineering skills base found in Glasgow is unparalleled elsewhere, with a rich array of existing professional experience, numerous resources and a well-educated population served by extensive college and university programmes that fill the demand for engineers and designers.
-Glasgow’s colleges and universities satisfy this ever-growing demand.
+The engineering skills base found in Glasgow is unparalleled elsewhere, with an array of existing professional skills and experience, and a well-educated population, served by extensive college and university programmes which create a pipeline of engineers and designers.

 The University of Strathclyde is one of UK’s largest engineering schools and the largest in Scotland.
 Almost 50% of Scotland’s engineering students (undergrad and postgrad) in electronics, mechanics and software study in Glasgow.
 There are nearly 8,000 engineering and technology students in Glasgow, and about one-quarter of these graduate each year .
 There are over 3,000 students studying engineering in the city’s further education colleges.